 You also have the area of Avenida José Mesa y López where El Corte Inglés department store and other stores are concentrated.
 In addition, there is next to Las Canteras Beach a large shopping center, Las Arenas.
 Here are all the shops you will find wherever you travel, including Primark.
 Finally, if you are interested in the outlets, in the outskirts of Las Palmas de Gran Canaria you should visit the Las Terrazas shopping center.

-7. Museums in Las Palmas de GC
+7. Things to do in Las Palmas de GC: museums

 If you are one of the travelers who loves culture and likes to visit the museums of the cities you visit, we will mention the most important ones: